VACCINE RESOURCE COMMITTEE

 Vaccination recommendations

-Adults and children 9 years of age and older should receive 1 dose of influenza vaccine each year.
+Adults and children nine years of age and older should receive one dose of influenza vaccine each year.

-Children from 6 months to less than 9 years of age who have never had an influenza vaccine before should receive 2 doses.
-It's recommended that the interval between doses be at least 4 weeks apart during the current influenza season.
+Children from six months to less than nine years of age who have never had an influenza vaccine before should receive two doses.
+It is recommended that the interval between doses be at least four weeks apart during the current influenza season.

-Only 1 dose is needed for children 6 months to less than 9 years of age who have been vaccinated with 1 or more doses of the influenza vaccine in any previous season.
+Only one dose is needed for children six months to less than nine years of age who have been vaccinated with one or more doses of the influenza vaccine in any previous season.

 Sources: